Every Single American Girl Doll!

 Luciana is the Girl of the Year for 2018.
 Luciana is a girl who wants to be the first person on Mars, and explores being a astronaut and learns to be a good team player at Space Camp and advanced astronaut training.
 Luciana has black hair with a purple streak, brown eyes, medium skin and the Josefina mold.
 Luciana was the only Girl of the Year in the American Girl Live musical.
 Luciana retired in 2021.

 Blaire is the Girl of the Year for 2019.
 Blaire is a girl who lives on a farm, and explores her knack for helping others through planning a wedding and helping with a food drive.
 Blaire has red hair, green eyes, light skin and the Josefina mold.
 Blaire had a live-action cooking tutorial series on the American Girl YouTube channel.
-Blaire is available after 2019 while supplies last.
+Blaire retired in 2021.

 Joss is the Girl of the Year for 2020.
 Joss is a girl who loves surfing, but is dared to try cheer and learns the importance of confidence and trying new things.
 Joss has brown hair, brown eyes, light skin and a new face mold.
 Joss is hard-of-hearing and comes with a hearing aid.
-Joss is available after 2020 while supplies last.
+Joss retired in June 2022.

-Kira is the Girl of the Year for 2020.
+Kira is the Girl of the Year for 2021.
 Kira visits her aunts' wildlife sanctuary in Australia and learns about the importance of wildlife protection and climate change.
 Kira has blonde hair, green eyes, light skin and the Josefina face mold.
 Kira is the first AG character to have LGBT representation in her story via her aunts Mamie and Lynette.
-Kira is available after 2021 while supplies last.
+Kira retired in February 2023.

 Tenney Grant is a Contemporary Character.
 She is a singer who learns the importance of being true to yourself when she gets discovered by a Nashville record label and becomes part of a duo with a boy named Logan.
 Tenney has blond hair, a unique shade of brown eyes, freckles, light skin and the Classic mold.
 It is highly thought around the American Girl community that Tenney was originally going to be the 2017 Girl of the Year.
 Tenney was released on February 16, 2017 and retired in 2018.